privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

          *  If you want to use passOnNoToken or passOnNoUser, you can decide, if this module should send a password to
          *  privacyIDEA.
 If passOnNoToken is activated and the user does not have a token, he will be passed by privacyIDEA.
          *  NOTE: Do not use it with privacyidea:tokenEnrollment.
-         *  NOTE: This will not trigger if the user has tokens that must be challenged.
+         *  NOTE: This will not trigger if the user has challenge-response token that were triggered before.
          */
         'tryFirstAuthentication' => 'true',